Wildfires: How will the tourism industry cope? – DW – 08/02/2023

 Wildfires: How will the tourism industry cope?

-Images of tourists fleeing from fires on the Greek island of Rhodes, or wildfires raging out of control in Sicily have dominated the headlines in European media, raising questions about whether the Mediterranean Sea will remain a popular destination for summer vacations.
+Images of tourists fleeing from fires on the Greek island of Rhodesand wildfires raging out of control in Sicily have dominated the headlines in European media, raising questions about whether the Mediterranean regon will remain a popular destination for summer vacations.

 Scientists are convinced that extreme weather events, such as heat waves, will occur more frequently in Europe in the future.
 The region around the Mediterranean Sea is warming particularly rapidly, according to the World Meteorological Organization.

-Parched soil under a scorching sun provide ideal conditions for spreading fires.
+Parched soil under a scorching sun provides ideal conditions for spreading fires.

 In April 2023, extreme temperatures were recorded in Spain, and the July heat wave was expected to be the longest in the history of recordings for Greece.